 Canyon Ventures is GCU’s outreach-driven startup initiative that serves as a business accelerator.
-Here, 30 local startups are given the resources they need for success with a unique co-working culture.
+Here, more than 30 local startups are given the resources they need for success with a unique co-working culture.
 Through Canyon Ventures, these startups receive mentorship, training and connections to foster an evolving and collaborative environment.

 Students are given the opportunity to see their entrepreneurial ideas come to life or support other ventures with their degree-related skills.
 Students receive the opportunity to hone their skills while utilizing their creativity in this entrepreneurial environment.